-How to add user to sudo group in Ubuntu [SOLVED]
+How to add user to sudoers or sudo group in Ubuntu

-In Ubuntu we have a group named "sudo" created by default
+In Ubuntu and in most Linux distribution you will find a group named "sudo" which is created by default:

 # grep sudo /etc/group